 - A chemistry degree with an analytical emphasis from Seattle Pacific University.

 - Many years spent as a remodeling contractor, during which time he designed and oversaw construction of a new home in Juneau, Alaska.

-Landon is an official instructor for the NKBA.
-He has developed a Virtual Instructor Lead Training (VILT), teaching advanced design concepts in a virtual classroom.
-He also annually presents his Room Compass seminar at the Kitchen & Bath Industry Show.
-In 2017, he was asked to be the judging facilitator for the Puget Sound chapter’s design competition.
+Landon is an instructor for the NKBA.
+For them, he developed Virtual Instructor Lead Training (VILT), teaching advanced design concepts in a virtual classroom.
+His webinars are attended by designers across North America.
+He also presents seminars at the Kitchen & Bath Industry Show (KBIS).
+He has twice been one of the judges for the NKBA Art of the Industry Design Competition.

-REX Award for “Bathroom Excellence: Best Remodel Under $40,000″ from the Master Builders Association of King & Snohomish Counties.
+REX Award – Interior Design from Master Builders Association of King & Snohomish Counties